Winter storm threatens to scramble Thanksgiving travel plans

 MINNEAPOLIS (AP) — A day after bringing havoc to the Rocky Mountains, a powerful winter storm rolled across the Midwest on Wednesday, threatening to scramble Thanksgiving plans for millions of people during one of the busiest travel weeks of the year.

 The storm, which was blamed for one death and hundreds of canceled flights, pushed east into South Dakota, Iowa, Michigan, Minnesota and Wisconsin.
-It dropped close to a foot of snow in some areas even as the weather system weakened and headed toward New York and Pennsylvania, the National Weather Service said.
+It dropped close to a foot of snow in some areas even as the system weakened and headed toward New York and Pennsylvania.

 But the West was not free of heavy weather.
-A “bomb cyclone”— a system that triggers a rapid drop in air pressure — brought snow to the mountains and wind and rain along the California and Oregon coasts.
+A “bomb cyclone” caused by a rapid drop in air pressure brought snow to the mountains and wind and rain along the California and Oregon coasts.
 Drivers on Interstate 5 near the Oregon-California border spent 17 hours or more in stopped traffic as blizzard conditions whirled outside.
 Some slept in their vehicles.

 “It’s one of those things, you couldn’t make it up if you tried,” National Weather Service meteorologist Brent Hewett said of back-to-back storms forming around the holiday.